iqbalhasandev/iqbalhasandev/README.md

 - 📚 Currently I am focusing on [**Laravel**](https://laravel.com) and Server Management.

-- 🎯 Goal of 2021 is to learn Laravel, Vue.js & Industrial Good Practices
+- 🎯 Goal of 2023 is to learn Optimize Code, Vue.js & Industrial Good Practices

 <br/>